Axel Witsel: International career

 He scored twice in 2018 FIFA World Cup qualification, both in wide victories over Gibraltar.
 Manager Roberto Martínez named him in the squad for the final tournament in Russia.
 Witsel was part of the Belgian squad for the 2022 World Cup in Qatar, where the team performed badly, failing to make it out of the group stage.
 On 17 March 2023, new Belgian coach Domenico Tedesco dropped Witsel from the squad for European Championship qualifying games, citing the player's lack of playing time.

+Witsel playing for Belgium during the UEFA Euro 2020.

 On 12 May 2023, Witsel announced his retirement from the national team on Instagram, having made 130 appearances for Belgium.
 However, Witsel would later reverse his decision and on 28 May 2024, he was included in Belgium's squad for UEFA Euro 2024.
+On 15 May 2026, he was included in Belgium's 26-man squad for the 2026 FIFA World Cup.
+He featured at his fourth World Cup, coming on as a late substitute in Belgium's 4–1 victory over hosts the United States in the round of 16.

+On 16 September 2026, Witsel again retired from the national team, having made 140 total appearances across eighteen years.

 Personal life

 Witsel has been married since 2015 to Romanian-Hungarian Rafaella Szabo, with whom he has three children.
-He is of Martiniquais descent through his father.
+He is of Martiniquais descent through his father Thierry Witsel who migrated to Belgium at the age of eight and became a member of the Walloon Parliament and Belgian Senate.
 He was a boyhood Arsenal fan.